MelexinVN/bs_kombo_bs/README.md

 When the reset button is pressed, the system returns to its original state and also sends a general reset command over the air.
 **It is recommended to press the reset button after all buttons have been turned on.
 If any of the buttons was turned on after resetting the system, there may be an error in establishing the sequence of presses!**
-Each button receiving a reset command blinks its LED once.
+Each game button that receives a reset command blinks its LED once.

 Once the entire system is ready, pressing each button will line up on the second line of the display - also from "0" to "j" - and a sound file will be played.
-The LED of the first pressed button will blink, the others will light up.
+The LED of the first pressed game button will blink, the others will light up.

-After pressing the queue transition button, the first button in the queue goes out, and the next one in the queue starts blinking.
+After pressing the queue switch button, the LED of the first game button in the queue goes out, and the next one in the queue starts blinking.

-Pressing the start time button causes the time countdown to begin - the corresponding sound signal is played, and a timer appears on the display, counting down the seconds.
+Pressing the start time button starts the countdown - a corresponding sound signal is played, and a timer appears on the display, counting down the seconds.

 Pressing the set button changes the sound file played when the game button **BEFORE** the time starts is pressed.
-At the same time, the name of the sound will appear on the display, one of five options.
+In this case, the name of the sound will appear on the display, one of five options.
-*Note: The selected sound will remain after pressing the merge button, but will return to standard when the power is turned off*
+*Note: The selected sound will remain after pressing the reset button, but will return to standard when the power is turned off*

-Sounds are played from a microSD memory card inserted into the sound module. the files can be replaced, but they must have the same names.
+The source of sounds during autonomous operation is the sound module, the audio output of which is connected to the case in the form of a 3.5 mm audio jack.
+The sound module plays mp3 audio files recorded on a microSD memory card.
+The files can be replaced, but they must have the same names.
 The standard contents of the memory card can be found [here](https://github.com/MelexinVN/bs_kombo_bs/blob/main/media/mp3).
 The files must be located in the root of the memory card.

+**It is possible to display the progress of the game and control the system using a top-level program.
+A description of the program and instructions can be found [here](https://github.com/MelexinVN/bs_kombo_bs/tree/main/soft/Visual%20Studio)**

 ### Планы по развитию: